-The following gender equality measures are planned for the period January 2019 to February 2025:
+The following gender equality measures are implemented between January 2019 and February 2025:

 - Qualification positions for female postdocs in the STEM fields or in the field of medicine / life sciences

-- Flexible Career Management (FCM) for female postdocs, including the Mentoring Program TANDEMplus for female postdocs (in English)
+- Flexible Career Management for Women in Academia (FCM), including the Mentoring Program TANDEMplus for female postdocs (in English)

 - Career advancement and networking for young female researchers